MISP/misp-book/categories-and-types/README.md

 *   **issue-date-of-the-visa**: The date on which the visa was issued
 *   **ja3-fingerprint-md5**: JA3 is a method for creating SSL/TLS client fingerprints that should be easy to produce on any platform and can be easily shared for threat intelligence.
 *   **jabber-id**: Jabber ID
+*   **kusto-query**: Kusto query - Kusto from Microsoft Azure is a service for storing and running interactive analytics over Big Data.
 *   **last-name**: Last name of a natural person
 *   **link**: Link to an external information
 *   **mac-address**: Mac address